KaeduIT/ImageToPhilipsHue/README.md

 Introduction
 ------------
-Combime personal wireless lighting with innovation the Philips Hue team were at the hacked hackathon with a challenge. (http://hacked.io/almanac/challenges/)
+Combime personal wireless lighting with innovation.
+The Philips Hue team were at the hacked hackathon with a challenge. (http://hacked.io/almanac/challenges/)
-To create a hack for the Philips Hue Lighting system. (https://www.hackerleague.org/hackathons/hacked/hacks) The end goal of this project is to send an image to the Philips Hue lighting system.
+To create a hack for the Philips Hue Lighting system.
+The end goal of this project is to send an image to the Philips Hue lighting system. (https://www.hackerleague.org/hackathons/hacked/hacks)

 ## Demo
 * [Requires the Philips Hue lighting system, progress emulator can be seen in the send image section]